The following is an unofficial background on the Connections Museum Seattle

 Over the years, there were many additions to the museum.
 Old telephones of various styles and vintages were added.
 Outside plant equipment was added.
 Other old equipment of various eras were also added.
 So the museum grew from just being a telephone equipment museum to a museum of various technology items of various vintages.

 There is no admission to the museum, but donations are very graciously accepted.
-The museum currently closed to the public due to the COVID-19 pandemic in 2020 and 2021.
-When it is open, it is open on Sundays, except by appointment for pre-arranged groups.
+It is open on Sundays from 10 AM to 2 PM, except by appointment for pre-arranged groups.
 Access is from the rear of the building (park in the adjacent CenturyLink parking lot).
 Take the elevator to the third floor to start the tour.

 Their website address is: https://www.telcomhistory.org/connections-museum-seattle